lerafursa/fhirpath/ideas/fhirpath-mental-model.md

 ## Iterator Function Nodes: Working with Collections

-Iterator functions are special - they process each item in a collection individually while temporarily modifying context.
+Iterator functions are special: instead of working on the collection as a whole, they loop through each item one by one, adding temporary variables like `$this` and `$index` while they process.
+After the loop, the original context is restored.
+This is what makes expressions like `where()` and `select()` so powerful.

 ### The `where()` Function